By Katie Wilson and Talya Honebeek

 The new retreat will also be home to a sumptuous Tea Lounge, Champagne Bar, botanical Gin Bar and fine dining restaurant.

-Prices start from £375 a night
+Rooms start from £375 a night

 Graduate Hotels is a US chain which specialises in boutique hotels near university campuses, providing parents with stylish places to stay.

-Now they are set to open their first hotels in the UK in two of our most famous university towns, Oxford and Cambridge.
+They open their first hotels in the UK in two of our most famous university towns, Oxford and Cambridge.

-The PIG-in the South Downs – opening summer 2021
+The PIG-in the South Downs

 The latest addition to The PIG hotel litter is nestled in the South Downs National Park, along the West Sussex coast.